Ralph-Lee/blog/markdownpad-2-markdown-editing-in-windows.md

 Double click a word, and all instances of that word in the current document are highlighted.

 * **Local directory browser**
 I'd sometimes like to be able to have a view into a local directory.
-Click on any given .md file, and it would load into the editor.
+Show me a list of files in a directory, allow me to click on any given .md file, and it would load into the editor.

 * **Ribbon instead of a toolbar?**
 I love the Office ribbon; would be nice to see similar in MarkdownPad.
-I know this would be a lot of work.
+Obviously the effort would be large.